 Sightseeing.
 You can explore the village with its castle ruins, old mill and traditional buildings.
 Surrounding villages are interesting as well, especially the "ghost-village" of Barbosu, close to Valeapai.
 Many biking and hiking trails are available.
 The surrounding mountains and forests are little explored by tourists, but rewarding for those who like pristine environment.
 The river crossing our village is great for fishing and even swimming (there's a pond where villagers gather to have a swim).

+Other.
+For a truly meaningful experience you could stay at least 2 weeks - a month.
+The more you stay, the more you get immersed in the community and lifestyle.
 We hope you come as a guest, become a true villager during you stay and then leave as a friend!

 More than two

-Maximum 3-4 hours a day, 5 days a week
+Maximum 5 hours a day, 5 days a week